Learn about iUTAH Programs

 Taking Learning Outdoors

-Taking Learning Outdoors is a place-based learning program for educators, coordinated through the Natural History Museum of Utah and supported by iUTAH.
-The program helps teachers use nature to provide authentic learning experiences for their students.
-Geared primarily towards teachers in grades K-8, Taking Learning Outdoors offers a 5-part workshop series that combines field trips with classroom visits and innovative educational resources centered on topics about water quality and quantity, sustainability, and Utah’s natural environment.
+Taking Learning Outdoors (TLO) was a place-based learning program for educators, coordinated through the Natural History Museum of Utah and supported by iUTAH.
+The program helped teachers use nature to provide authentic learning experiences for their students.
+Geared primarily towards teachers in grades K-8, TLO offered a 5-part workshop series combining field trips with classroom visits and innovative educational resources centered on topics about water quality and quantity, sustainability, and Utah’s natural environment.

 Utah Water Watch/Citizen Science